- In Phoenix Wright: The Baby Shower Pearl gets a big one from Phoenix for accidentally throwing Iris from ten-story balcony.

 - Littlefoot of Twilight Valley gets called out by Pterano for assaulting Ms. Maia, who is the leader of a guard division.
 Ms. Maia later turns traitor.

 - In "Blind Mans Bluff", Nick pulls an absolutely devastating one on Coach when he accidentally sets a horde on them due to his inability to control his anger after seeing the Charger.

 - In Mad World, Trick uses his powers to write that the Garuda will be defeated by a champion (who turns out to be Bo).
 The Garuda is aware of this, and knows that Lauren will be involved.
 So it and Thane utterly destroy her life trying to prevent it.
-Thane murders 19 of her colleagues/friends, murders her, she is then brought back by the Fae, forced into slavery to them, and then Thane returns and subjects her to Mind Rape and horrific torture.
+Thane murders 19 of her colleagues/friends before murdering her; she is then brought back by the Fae, forced into slavery to them, and then Thane returns and subjects her to Mind Rape and horrific torture.
 She is distinctly unamused when Trick confesses his role in it, and calls him on it in the sequel.

 - Academy Blues:

 - Hayate attempts to pull this on Takashi for killing all the Lords of the Circles, but rescinds it once she realises what the "victims" were planning on doing to her and hers.

 - Natalia's grandmother gives her one for her betrayal.